stratoxjs/create-stratox/README.md

 ```

 ### Create controller
-Import the view at the top and add your pages to the controller like below.
+Let's create a controller file named `src/templates/Pages.js` and add the following code to it.
+Incorporate your view into the controller and pass in template data such as `headline` and `content`.

 ```js
 import { text } from "@/templates/views/text";